-The Advanced Award Letter Comparison Tool: This tool compares financial aid packages and includes non-financial criteria.
-The financial and non-financial differences are displayed visually in a matrix format. www.finaid.org/calculators/awardletteradvanced.phtml
+The Advanced Award Letter Comparison Tool is like the Simple Award Letter Comparison Tool, but includes non-financial criteria in addition to financial criteria for comparing colleges.
+The financial and non-financial differences are displayed visually in a matrix format.

+www.finaid.org/calculators/awardletteradvanced.phtml